herrljungavargarda/astta_2.0/README.md

 # Azure-Speech-To-Text-Analysis

-This project is made by three students developers from YRGO on behalf of Herrljunga and Vårgårda municipality, for use to transcribe and analyze calls coming to service desk.
+This initiative, undertaken by three student developers from YRGO in collaboration with Herrljunga and Vårgårda municipality, aims to streamline the transcription and analysis process of calls received by the service desk.
+Built upon Java 17, the project seamlessly integrates Azure Speech to Text functionality to accurately transcribe incoming calls.
+Leveraging the analytical capabilities of OpenAI, the transcribed text is subjected to in-depth analysis, providing invaluable insights into the nature and content of the calls.
+Subsequently,the analyzed data is formatted into JSON files, enabling efficient storage and retrieval.
+Furthermore, to enhance data visualization and interpretation, the JSON files are seamlessly integrated with Power BI for intuitive visual analysis, empowering stakeholders with actionable insights derived from call data.

 ## Before use there are some requirements: